PlasmaEngine/PlasmaDocs/docs/Manual/audio/soundnode/expandernode.markdown

+# Expander Node
 The [ ExpanderNode ](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/expandernode.markdown) collects audio data from all of its inputs and applies an expander filter before passing the data along to its outputs.

 # Common Uses

 - Increasing the contrast between the soft and loud parts of the audio
 - Removing quiet sounds from the audio

 # Using the ExpanderNode

 Expander filters reduce the volume of sounds that drop below the threshold, according to a specified ratio.
 The volume is calculated according to this formula: